-When it comes to whisky drinks to order at a bar, you can pick the flavours that appeal to you, whether that be a warming apple cinnamon cocktail or a twisted whisky sour.
+When it comes to whisky drinks to order at a bar, you can pick the flavours that appeal to you, whether that be a warming apple cinnamon cocktail, a twisted whisky sour or perhaps something more short and strong.
 However, with whisky tasting, it’s about letting the whisky reveal itself to you.
 And there’s an art to it.

 In the 200 years since we started distilling whisky, we’ve tasted a dram or three so we’d say we know how to taste whisky.
 That’s why we’ve created this whisky tasting guide to demystify the tasting process and help you get the most out of the flavours and scents just waiting to be released in the dram that started it all.

 Tasting whisky is very different to drinking whisky and it’s good to keep this in mind when undertaking a whisky tasting session.
 Unlike when sipping on an Old Fashioned on a cold evening or cooling off with a tiki cocktail during the summer, whisky tasting is about appreciating the nuances of different whiskies in their own right.
 No other alcohol, no mixers, no garnishes.
 The idea is to take your time and savour every aspect of what the spirit has to offer.
 It should be an experience that uses all the senses.
 Before the whisky even touches your lips, pay attention to the sound of the pour and how the glass feels in your hand.